About me as Artist

-I have always from a very young age spontaneously produced drawings and paintings.
+I have from a very young age produced drawings and paintings.
 One of my earliest memories was when I was four years old, and I was lying on my bed thinking that the wall in front of me looked so bare.
-As I had recently been given some crayons, I proceeded to draw an abstract mural.
-As you can imagine my parents were not best pleased with my first artistic endeavours, as they had to set about repainting the walls.
-At school I did Art as an A-level, and then studied Architecture at University.
+As I had recently been given some oil crayons, I proceeded to deliriously draw an abstract mural.
+As you can imagine, my parents were not best pleased with my first artistic endeavours, as they had to set about repainting the wall!

-I worked at The University of Warwick for five years, as the in-house University Architect, up until 2014.
-This experience I found fantastic and a privilege, but I started to miss the artistic creativity, because my role became more of a Project Manager than as a creative designer.
+I worked at the University of Warwick for 5 years, as the in-house University architect, up until 2014.
+This experience I found fantastic and a privilege, but I started to miss the creativity, because my role became more of a Project manager than as a designer.
 I therefore made the very difficult decision to leave the University and find a better outlet for my talents.

-My efforts to find a more creative role in another practice proved unfruitful, so I set myself up as an artist, and returned to what I am capable at and passionate about, which is painting.
+My efforts to find a more creative role in an architectural practice proved unfruitful, so a few years later I set myself up as an artist, and returned to what inspires me, which is painting pictures.